EnigmaCurry/d.rymcg.tech/wireguard/README.md

 Reasons you may wish to use this wireguard config:

- * If you want to tunnel your outgoing internet traffic from anywhere through a fixed public gateway (droplet / VPS).
+ * If you want to tunnel your outgoing internet traffic from anywhere, through a fixed public gateway (droplet / VPS).
  * If you want to run a private server from random locations, and have no ability to open a public port on your internet router.